swiftlyll/dotconfig/README.md

 # About
-A repository containing all of the configuration files I have created over time.
+A repository containing all of my configuration files.